troyjosedev/frontendmentor_challenge/faq-accordion-card-main/README.md

       <p id="faq1-content">You can invite up to 2 additional users on the Free plan.
 There is no limit on team members for the Premium plan.</p>
   </details>
 ```
 To position list images, like arrows, on the right side of the list, you can use CSS pseudo-elements.
-By targeting the <summary> element within the <details> element, you can use the ::after pseudo-element to add additional content to the summary.

 ```css
 summary::after {